Skip to main content

 Ananda

 Ananda’s research interest lies at the interface of condensed matter physics, quantum information and quantum field theory.
-In the recent years, he has been investigating entanglement properties of quantum field theories and how to realize the latter with analog quantum simulation platforms.
+In the recent years, he has been investigating entanglement properties of quantum field

 David Vanderbilt